 Mommie Dearest film costumes

 I’m fortunate to have been brought up by a very glamorous and sophisticated mother, who at an early age, introduced me to the wonderful world of vintage Hollywood.
-I was mesmerised by the performances and beauty of such stars like Veronica Lake, Rita Hayworth and particularly Joan Crawford, of whom I’ve read probably every biography that’s ever had pen put to paper.
+I was mesmerised by the performances and beauty of such stars as; Veronica Lake, Bette Davis, Katharine Hepburn, Rita Hayworth and particularly Joan Crawford, of whom I’ve read probably every biography that’s ever had pen put to paper.
 Of those, one caused huge controversy, its title is Mommie Dearest and it was written by her daughter Christina.

 A few years ago, by sheer coincidence, I went to an auction at Bonhams, that consisted of clothing from some of the films that Angels has been involved in the production of.
 Amongst the odd assortment, I stumbled upon two dresses from Mommie Dearest that were being sold as one lot.
 I tried them on, they fitted me like a glove and I knew then that I simply had to win them, it was beyond my control.